LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/Skeleton.rst

 #.
 Specify time step size or adaptivity module

-   Call :c:func:`SPRKStepSetFixedStep()` or
+   Call :c:func:`SPRKStepSetFixedStep()` to set the fixed time step size.
-   :c:func:`SPRKStepAdaptivityFn()` to specify either a fixed time-step size or a callback function that adapts the time-step size.
-SPRKStep does not support error-based adaptivity like other ARKODE time-stepper modules due to the incompatibility with symplectic methods.
+   .. or :c:func:`SPRKStepAdaptivityFn()` to specify either a fixed time-step
+   .. size or a callback function that adapts the time-step size.
+SPRKStep
+   .. does not support error-based adaptivity like other ARKODE time-stepper
+   .. modules due to the incompatibility with symplectic methods.

 #.
 Set optional inputs